9th Hong Kong Film Awards

-The 9th Hong Kong Awards ceremony, honored the best films of 1989 and took place on 8 April 1990 at Hong Kong Academy for Performing Arts, Wan Chai, Hong Kong.
+The 9th Hong Kong Film Awards ceremony, honored the best films of 1989 and took place on 8 April 1990 at Hong Kong Academy for Performing Arts, Wan Chai, Hong Kong.
 The ceremony was hosted by Philip Chan and John Sham, during the ceremony awards are presented in 15 categories.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.